Our Mission + History

 Representation Matters

-• We must continue working to dismantle inequities within our field and the communities we serve.
+We must continue to work towards dismantling inequities within our field and the communities we serve.

-• We must continue developing community-focused programming that is welcoming and inclusive to all people from the region and beyond.
+We must continue developing community-focused programming that is welcoming and inclusive to all people from Lawrence, the region, and beyond.

-• Artists are uniquely positioned to frame conversations and provoke reflection around pressing issues.
-By highlighting artists who have been historically underrepresented, including women, BIPOC, and individuals with disabilities, we are working to elevate voices that have been less heard.
+Artists are uniquely positioned to frame conversations and provoke reflection around pressing issues.
+By highlighting artists who have been historically underrepresented, including women-identifying artists, BIPOC (Black, Indigenous, and people of color) artists, and artists with disabilities, we are working to elevate voices that have been less heard.

 The equity and inclusion practices at Essex Art Center foster an environment where staff, students, artists, and volunteers are engaged, valued, and encouraged to collaborate, generate ideas, and contribute at their highest level.
 We are passionate about our mission and know that our ability to achieve it begins with engaging our community.